US Slaps Sanctions on Groups Supplying Iranian Drones to Russia

 The Treasury Department on Tuesday slapped sanctions on three groups and two individuals for producing or supplying Iranian drones for use by Russia in Ukraine.

-The department's Office of Foreign Assets Control (OFAC) announced the sanctions on Shahed Aviation Industries Research Center, Success Aviation Services FZC, and i Jet Global DMCC, as well as individuals Abbas Djuma and Tigran Khristoforovich Srabionov, regarding their involvement coordinating operations between private Russian military company PMC Wagner and Iranian drone production.
+The department’s Office of Foreign Assets Control (OFAC) announced sanctions on Shahed Aviation Industries Research Center, Success Aviation Services FZC and i Jet Global DMCC, as well as individuals Abbas Djuma and Tigran Khristoforovich Srabionov for their involvement coordinating between private Russian military company PMC Wagner and Iranian drone production.

-"This is part of our larger effort to disrupt Russia's war effort and deny the equipment it needs through sanctions and export controls," Yellen added.
+“This is part of our larger effort to disrupt Russia’s war effort and deny the equipment it needs through sanctions and export controls,” she added.

-Drone production company Shahed Aviation Industries Research Center is located in Iran, while aviation consultants Success Aviation Services FZC and i Jet Global DMCC are both UAE-based.
+Drone production company Shahed Aviation Industries Research Center is located in Iran, while aviation consulting companies Success Aviation Services FZC and i Jet Global DMCC are both UAE-based.

-On Sunday, Yellen initially teased the Treasury would sanction the groups and individuals providing Russia with weapons, according to The Hill.
+Yellen first announced that the Treasury would sanction the groups and individuals providing Russia with weapons on Sunday, according to The Hill.

 The OFAC’s actions against the UAE-based companies are being taken in cooperation with the UAE government, according to the department.